Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 If you want to play those dusty old original PlayStation, PS2 or PS3 discs, you're out of luck.
 Sony moved away from backward compatibility after the initial batch of PS3s, and PS4 couldn't play any games from the older consoles -- so that 2008 copy of Metal Gear Solid 4 will remain on your shelf until the world goes cold.

-This will be the case on PS5 as well.
+This is the case on PS5 as well.
 PlayStation boss Jim Ryan confirmed to Famitsu on Sept.
 17 that the shiny new console won't play PS3, PS2 or PlayStation games.

 "We keep in mind the engineering specialized for the PS5, as we produced the device," Ryan told the Japanese gaming magazine.
 "In the midst of that, the PS4 already has 100 million players; we thought they ought to want to play PS4 titles on the PS5 as well indeed, so we included compatibility with the PS4.
 While implementing that, we also focused our efforts on taking in the high-speed SSD and the new controller DualSense at the same time.
 So, unfortunately, we couldn't reach the implementation of such compatibilities."

 However, there are a few ways to access old games on PS4.
 There's a selection of PS2 Classics you can buy on the PlayStation Network, and Sony's $9.99 a month PS Now streaming service lets you access a massive library of PS2 and PS3 titles (along with a rotating selection of PS4 games -- these can be downloaded to your console).
-It's likely these games will be playable on the PS5.
+These games are playable on the PS5.

 Unfortunately, there's no easy way to access the massive library of original PlayStation, PSP or PS Vita games without tracking down the old hardware or a mini console.
 Its competitor doesn't have as long a history, but more of Microsoft's back catalog will be playable on its next-gen consoles.